Maker Faire Bay Area 2013

 Lawrence Berkeley National Laboratory

-The author of "Metalworking Sink or Swim" He also writes the "Nothing Too Strong Ever Broke" blog, his " journal of a life spent building devices for the scientific, and metal working industries"
+The author of u201cMetalworking Sink or Swimu201d He also writes the u201cNothing Too Strong Ever Brokeu201d blog, his u201c journal of a life spent building devices for the scientific, and metal working industriesu201d